-2. SAT scores of at least 500 on Critical Reading OR 500 on Writing will exempt the student from the reading and writing sections of the placement test.
+- 2. SAT scores of at least 500 on Critical Reading OR 500 on Writing will exempt the student from the reading and writing sections of the placement test.
 SAT scores of at least 500 on Mathematics will exempt the student from taking the math sections of the placement test.
 ACT scores of at least 22 on Reading or 18 on writing will exempt the student from the reading and Writing portions of the placement test.
-ACT scores of at least 22 on Mathematics will exempt the student from the reading the math sections of the placement test.

-Documentation needed: Official SAT or ACT scores within 5 years of testing.

-- 3. Non-degree, special credit students registering for a course that has no prerequisite.
-Check the college catalog for course prerequisites. - 4.
-Successful completion (with a grade of "C" or higher) of a college-level math and/or writing course from a regionally accredited institution.

-Documentation needed: College-issued transcript.

-- 5. Successful completion of developmental level courses in writing and/or math from a regionally accredited institution.
+ACT scores of at least 22 on Mathematics will exempt the student from taking the math sections of the placement test. - $Documentation\ needed:\ Official\ SAT\ or\ ACT\ scores\ within\ 5\ years\ of\ testing.$ - Non-degree, special credit students registering for a course that has no prerequisite.
+Check the college catalog for course prerequisites. - Successful completion (with a grade of "C" or higher) of a college-level math and/or writing course from a regionally accredited institution. - Documentation needed: College-issued transcript. - 5.
+Successful completion of college preparatory level courses in writing and/or math from a regionally accredited institution.
 Documentation needed: College-issued transcript. - 6.
-Appropriate scores on Advanced Placement (AP), International Baccalaureate (IB), or College Level Exam Program (CLEP) exams. - Documentation needed: Official AP / IB transcript.
-Policies for AP, IB, and CLEP can be found in our catalog.
+Appropriate scores on Advanced Placement (AP), International Baccalaureate (IB), or College Level Exam Program (CLEP) exams. - Documentation needed: Official AP/IB transcript.
+Policies for AP, IB, and CLEP can be found in our catalog. - 7.
 Students who achieve GED College Ready designation on the GED test will be exempt from placement testing.
 Students must submit a GED transcript reflecting a minimum score of 165 in each of these subject areas: Mathematical Reasoning, Reasoning through Language Arts, Science, and Social Studies.